ileska92/CodePortfolio/README.md

 #SaveSlotsMenu is the parent script for above that controls the load game menu logic.
 Contains some of the data fetch and loading logic

-#SpriteStateSwap is used in a button to modify image depending on wanted button status; active or inactive.
+#SpriteStateSwap is used in a button to modify image depending on preferred button status; active or inactive.

 #TabButtons simple script for tab behavior with mouse